Aluminum Alloys Yield Strength in Tubes and Rods

 Importance of Yield Strength

 The aluminum alloys yield strength is vital for assessing their capability to endure pressure, force, or load.
 A higher yield strength value indicates greater load-carrying capacity, making it critical for applications where structural integrity is paramount.
-For instance, pure aluminum has a yield strength of approximately 30 MPa (4 ksi), whereas high-strength aluminum alloys can exceed 425 MPa (61.6 ksi).
+For instance, pure aluminium has a yield strength of approximately 30 MPa (4 ksi), whereas high-strength aluminium alloys can exceed 425 MPa (61.6 ksi).

 Yield Strength of Aluminum Alloys